ReldSec/FindCrap/README.md

 ==========================================================================
 La herramienta fue creada para el descubrimiento de directorios sensibles en aplicaciones web así como la localización de paneles de administración
 ==========================================================================
-The tool was created for the discovery of sensitive directories in web applications as well as the location of administration panels
 It is cross-platform so it can run on Windows, Android and of course, Linux
 ==========================================================================